Southern cassowary: Breeding

-The southern cassowary is a solitary bird, which pairs only in breeding season, in late winter or spring.
+The southern cassowary is a solitary bird, which pairs only in breeding season, in late winter or spring (but highly variable).
 The male builds a nest on the ground, a mattress of herbaceous plant material 5 to 10 cm thick and up to 100 cm wide.
 This is thick enough to let moisture drain away from the eggs.
 The male also incubates the eggs and raises the chicks alone.
-A clutch of three or four eggs are laid measuring 138 × 95 mm.
+A clutch of three to five eggs are laid measuring 11.8–15.8 cm in length and 8.2–10.2 cm in width, with a mass of around 567–634 g.
 They have a granulated surface and are initially bright pea-green in colour although they fade with age.
-Southern cassowaries make a thunderous call during mating season, and hissing and rumblings otherwise.
-Chicks will make frequent high-pitched contact whistles and chirps to call the male.
+The incubation period takes around 50 days.

+Chicks hatch precocial, fully feathered, and able to move and explore within hours of hatching.
+Parental care is done solely by the male, who the chicks depend on for survival.
+Young birds typically become independent at 9–12 months of age.
+It will take around 4–5 years for the casque and adult plumage to fully develop, this is also the time in which successful breeding usually starts.